quantmind/pulsar/release/notes.md

 * Use ``actor_stop`` rather than ``loop.stop`` when handling OS signals which kill an actor.
 * Better ``close`` method for ``TCPServer``
-* Close the http connection when keep-alive is not available and status code is not 101.
-Previously the connection was detached only.

 ## Bug Fixes